5 Getting started with R and RStudio

 5.4.1 To download R:

-Don’t worry; you will not mess anything up if you download (or even install!) the wrong file.
-Once you’ve installed R, you can get started.
+Don’t worry—you won’t mess anything up if you download the wrong file.

 5.4.2 To download RStudio:

-• Visit RStudio’s website (https://www.rstudio.com/products/rstudio/download/) to download RStudio
+- Visit Posit’s website (https://posit.co/downloads/) to download RStudio

-• Under the column called “RStudio Desktop FREE”, click “Download”
+- Under the column called “RStudio Desktop”, click “Download RStudio”

-If you do have issues, consider the Data Carpentry page (https://datacarpentry.org/R-ecology-lesson/) and then reach out for help.
-Another excellent place to get help is the RStudio Community forums (https://community.rstudio.com/).
+If you have problems installing these, consider the Data Carpentry page (https://datacarpentry.org/R-ecology-lesson/) and then reach out for help.
+Another excellent place to get help is the Posit Community forum (https://forum.posit.co/).

 5.5 RStudio layout and customization: getting to know R through RStudio